BurlyCog/Hospital-Management-System/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
-- [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Develop both Android and web versions of the application to increase accessibility across platforms.
-- [ ] Multi-language Support
+- [ ] Integration of API’s.
-    - [ ] Chinese
+- [ ] Add a timetable feature.
-    - [ ] Spanish
+- [ ] Add LOGIN options and user authentication .

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/BurlyCog/Hospital-Management-System/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>